sfc-gh-sdevitt/HRAnalytics_with_Hex_and_Modelbit/SRC/HRAnalytics_with_Hex_and_Modelbit.md

 Before we dive into the code, we'll need to import our Snowflake data connection, which has been automatically created by the partner connect process.

 Head over to the Data sources tab represented by a database icon with a lightning bolt.
-You should see two data connections - [Demo] Hex public data and Snowflake.
+You should see two data connections - [Demo] Hex public data and [Snowflake].
 Import both connections.

 ![](assets/DC.gif)